Open Materials Generation with Inference-Time Reinforcement Learning: Experiments

-We run a hyperparameter sweep on the validation reward to determine the optimal configurations for both the score-based and velocity-based OMatG-IRL approaches (see \cref{sec:sweep}).
+We run a hyperparameter sweep on the validation reward to determine the optimal configurations for both score- and velocity-based OMatG-IRL (see \cref{sec:sweep}).
 We find that both approaches are able to effectively reinforce the relative energy per atom (see \cref{fig:results}).
 At their respective validation optima, both methods achieve relative energies that are approximately $\qty{0.5}{\electronvolt}$ per atom lower than the pretrained Trig-SDE-Gamma OMatG model evaluated with optimal velocity annealing and $N_t=740$ integration steps.
 Despite operating with only $N_t=50$ integration steps, energy reinforcement also reduces the RMSE and maintains the match rate.
 These results demonstrate that energy-based inference-time RL can significantly improve CSP performance while reducing the computational cost of generation by more than an order of magnitude.
+After post-generation relaxation, the pretrained OMatG model and OMatG-IRL reach similar final CSP performance with even lower RMSE values and relative energies per atom (see \cref{sec:relaxation}).
+However, generated structures from OMatG-IRL require fewer relaxation steps, indicating that energy-based reinforcement partially amortizes the computationally expensive relaxation process.

 Importantly, the velocity-based OMatG-IRL approach matches the performance of the score-based variant, showing that effective policy-gradient RL is possible without access to an explicit score at inference time and thus applicable to a broader class of flow-based generative models.
+Additional robustness experiments in \cref{sec:robust} show that, using the same RL setup and hyperparameters, velocity-based OMatG-IRL consistently improves RMSE across multiple CSP datasets and pretrained OMatG models while using far fewer integration steps.
+Finally, we demonstrate the flexibility of velocity-based OMatG-IRL in \cref{sec:dng}, where it is applied to hybrid DNG experiments in which the discrete species-generation process is left unchanged and only the continuous atomic-position updates are reinforced.
+In this setting, OMatG-IRL can optimize both energy-based and non-differentiable symmetry-based rewards.